wavefrontHQ/docs/pages/doc/metric_types.md

 summary: Learn about gauges, counters, delta counters, histograms, and spans.
 ---

- Tanzu Observability (formerly known as VMware Aria Operations for Applications) supports monitoring time series, histograms, and traces.
+ VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) supports monitoring time series, histograms, and traces.
 * Each **time series** consists of numeric data points for a metric, for example, CPU load or failed network connections.
 Time series can use one of the [supported data formats](wavefront_data_format.html#supported-data-formats-for-metrics).
    The type of data that you’re collecting determines the type of metric.
 Tanzu Observability supports gauges, counters, delta counters, and more.